RandomLab/wiki.ourwriting.tools.backup/tallinn-workshop.md

 ## Introduction
 This is the first workshop for the project digital tools.

-we started the day 1 by [sharing our experiences](/en/tallinn-workshop/sharing-experiences)
+we started the day 1 by [sharing our experiences online](/en/tallinn-workshop/sharing-experiences)